AMReX-Combustion/PeleLM/Docs/source/GettingStarted.rst

 1. PeleProduction
 ^^^^^^^^^^^^^^^^^

-`PeleProduction` enable the user to obtain a consistent version of `PeleLM` and all its dependecies with a single git clone (from the user).
+`PeleProduction` enable the user to obtain a consistent version of `PeleLM` and all its dependencies with a single git clone (from the user).
 This is the prefered option when one want to use `PeleLM` but do not intend to make development into the code.
 More information on `PeleProduction` can be found on the `GitHub page <https://github.com/AMReX-Combustion/PeleProduction.git>`_.

    a.
 Download the `PeleProduction` repository and : ::